mkortebein8/geolocator_cnn/README.md

 Using this image, I run it through the model and get a predicted class for which the image belongs to:
 <img width="171" height="43" alt="image" src="https://github.com/user-attachments/assets/4d194f47-2887-40d7-8c00-f3fb258f0bda" />

 The labelled class was 49, and the predicted class was 49.
 In this case the model guesses correctly.
+Cell 49 is around Melbourne, Australia where this picture was taken.